tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Explain that, while the most common scenario is to simply provide the path to the file, Pandas provides a lot of configuration options for almost any other situation that may arise when reading CSV files --- such as the parameters associated with the file path and header that were used in the demo code.

-Congratulate students on reading their first CSV file into Pandas as this is an exciting moment because students can now harness the power of Pandas to work with tabular data!
+Congratulate students on reading their first CSV file into Pandas.
+This is an exciting moment because students can now harness the power of Pandas to work with tabular data!
 Ask if there are any questions before moving on.

 ---